Quantum games and synchronicity: Consequences of synchronicity

 A synchronous (combined) strategy $\varphi: X\otimes \op X\to_{\cl H} A \otimes \op A$ can ``slide upwards'' off a loop, leaving behind its resource wire: \ctikzfig{loop\_slide\_sync\_strat} \end{lemma}

 \begin{proof} Beginning with the definition of a synchronous correlation, we make a series of graphical derivations. \ctikzfig{pf\_loop\_slide} The steps are justified as follows. \begin{enumerate} \item Apply units and counits. \item Contract the units and counits using Lemma \ref{lem:sharing}, and use the fact that $P$ is counital. \item Contract the remaining counit. \item Rewrite using single wire notation, and use specialness of $X$. \end{enumerate} All of the above steps can be applied to a synchronous strategy $\varphi$ instead of a correlation $P$, by adding a resource Hilbert space wire through the map.
-Then, in step (2), on the right hand side, we apply \eqref{eq:q_counital}, and the resource wire remains in the diagram. \end{proof}
+Then, in step 2, on the right hand side, we use the counitality equation \eqref{eq:q_counital} for quantum functions, and the resource wire remains in the diagram. \end{proof}

 \begin{remark} Notice that by defining $\Hat{P}$ to be an operator on $X\otimes A$, given by the partial transpose of $P$ \ctikzfig{P\_hat} Lemma \ref{lem:loop} says that for $P$ synchronous, $\mathrm{tr}\Hat P = \dim X$ where the trace of $\Hat P$ is given by \ctikzfig{P\_hat\_trace} \end{remark}